mifth/RDHelper/README.md

 - Open the Extension Manager.
 Tools->ManageExtensions.
 - Press the OpenLocation button in the Extension Manager.
 - Copy the content of the repository as a folder to RenderDoc's extensions folder.
 On Windows it will be at C:\Users\MyUser\AppData\Roaming\qrenderdoc\extensions\RDHelper.
+- Enable the RDHelper extension in the Extension Manager.
 - Open the RDHelper window with Window->RDHelperWindow.

 ![image](https://github.com/user-attachments/assets/e41ab70e-81a0-4476-9373-cec2833e580f)